 “Anytime, mastah.”
 I quipped.

 He rolled off, still breathing like he couldn’t get enough air.
-After five deep breaths, he jumped up, pulling on his jeans and ran out of the control booth.
-I hurriedly put on my clothes and got back to our studio in time to see him tackle Casper, who was sitting with John, and drag him into the space behind some spare amps.
-John looked distressed at what appeared to be spastic actions on Jack’s part, not seeing his brother being dragged away.
+After five deep breaths, he jumped up, pulling on his jeans.
+He ran out of the control booth.
+I hurriedly put on my clothes and got back to our studio in time to see him tackle Casper, who was sitting with John.
+He dragged him into the space behind some spare amps.
+John looked distressed at what appeared to be spastic actions on Jack’s part, unable to see his brother being dragged away.
 I hurried over and kept the others from investigating what Jack was doing humping and groaning in the corner.

 Robby figured out what was happening.

 “Looks like Jack has grown a pair.
-And from the looks of Tim, he just took it out on him.”
+From the looks of Tim, he just took it out on him.”

 Then it was, “Not there, move it back a little.”